noumanmunib/ClickTrace-tool/README.md

-Yes, sharing the tool on **GitHub** is a great idea!
-It allows the professor (and others) to easily review, test, and possibly contribute to the project.
-Below, I've written a clear **README.md** file for your project that you can use in your GitHub repository.

----

-### README.md

 # ClickTrace Tool

 ClickTrace is a JavaScript static analysis tool designed to find **all possible sequences of function calls** triggered after a user clicks an app button.
 The tool builds a **call graph** and recursively explores every possible function call path.
 It's especially useful for analyzing JavaScript applications, both simple and complex, including those built using the **MVC architecture**.